lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 1. Go to the `/ask` page
 2. Make sure the page got rendered and we can read `Ask your coach anything`.

 Great!
 That's our first feature test.
 What do we want to test next?
-If you think about what you _manually_ did, it was tuping some text (with different scenarios) and then clicking the button "Ask".
+If you think about what you _manually_ did, it was typing some text (with different scenarios) and then clicking the button "Ask".
 Let's do that with tests!

 ```ruby
 # test/system/questions_test.rb